-- The interior of a house or the floor of a high rise building - The identified area around a motor vehicle incident - The identified area around a rural incident.

-Released under the Official Information Note: A 'Hot zone' may be located within a 'Fire and/or rescue zone'.
+- The interior of a house or the floor of a high rise building • - The identified area around a motor vehicle incident • - The identified area around a rural incident. • rent in the second seco Note: A 'Hot zone' may be located within a 'Fire and/or rescue zone'.

-4.2.5 Cordons

-At a HazMat incident a cordon is a physical demarcation of the border between

-- Hazard cordon separates the hot zone from the warm zone (using hot zone tape) - Inner cordon separates the hot zone and the warm zone from the cold zone (using restricted area tape) - Outer cordon separates the cold zone from the public area (patrolled by Police or Fire Police).
+- 4.2.5 Cordons At a HazMat incident a cordon is a physical demarcation of the border between zones. - Hazard cordon separates the hot zone from the warm zone (using hot zone tape) - Inner cordon separates the hot zone and the warm zone from the cold zone (using restricted area tape) - Outer cordon separates the cold zone from the public area (patrolled by Police or Fire Police).